JacKaL37/LLM-lab/notes/_todo.md

 - get langsmith going
   - api fuckery
   - but this will be perfect for student sessions (FREE DATA COLLECTION!!)

+Token Progress Bar
+- helps user track number of "high accuracy" messages are left in the context
+  - individual messages will be visible
+- and pie chart!

+TODO list feature (KANBAN?)--
+- high impact, minimum space tool
+- a data structure that both the user and the model can alter
+  - list of completed items
+  - list of current to-do items
+  - currently selected focus item
+- has a front-end component so that the user can track it separately from the conversation itself
+- user has complete control, can lock items, can un-complete items, etc
+- AI can add items and suggest completed items
+  - does this through the use of functions or output parsers, reduced language like "mark(itemA, true)" to mark something complete, or "newItem(itemX)"

+data woes
 - try to finish retrieving some sort of yahoo.json
   - implement a vectorstore
   - at end of conversation, spit out most relevant yahoo answer thread.
+- alternatively, scrape a server.
+  - quarantimes
+  - lab
+  - ???

 - funsies:
   - more audio messing about